TokenScript-Framework/tips/TIPS/tip-1.md

 ### ts:body

 Each `ts:api` element can optionally contain a single `ts:body` element.
-The design of this element is borrowed from [Referential Attributes](https://sln-doc.vercel.app/framework/tokenscript-syntax/attributes#referenceAttributes) which can reference nested values of complex attributes using a dot notation.
+The design of this element is borrowed from [Reference Attributes](https://sln-doc.vercel.app/framework/tokenscript-syntax/attributes#referenceAttributes) which can reference nested values of complex attributes using a dot notation.
 You can see this in the previous example.

 In this example, we see how we can draw on values from multiple attributes in a single request.